 And though I may not have understood how my things got in the way of pursuing my goals when I was a child, I certainly began to understand that as an adult.
 See, I pretended to the outside world that my life was perfect all those years, but inside I was lonely and sad.

-Clutter helped me mask the loneliness in my marriage because it looked perfect from the outside.
+Clutter helped me mask the loneliness in my first marriage because it looked perfect from the outside.
 I mean, why wouldn’t my life be wonderful when you saw beautiful dishes, linens, books, clothes, and movies?
 I filled every space to overflowing in hopes that I would finally feel loved.

 Now I know that clutter blocks your dreams.
 And at that moment, my dream was for a happy marriage.